ETCBC/syrnt/docs/about.md

 The data base version is 3.0, March 1996.

 The SEDRA data for the Syriac New Testament is based on manuscripts from the Ancient Biblical Manuscript Center.
-Its url, [http://www.abmc.org/](http://www.abmc.org/) is currently not served.
+Its URL, [http://www.abmc.org/](http://www.abmc.org/) is currently not served.